Phyllanthus niruri 101

 Do you sell Phyllanthus niruri?

 Yes!
-You can order Phyllanthus niruri looseleaf tea, powder, and extract from our online store.
+You can order Phyllanthus niruri looseleaf herbal tea and herbal extract from our online store.

 What are some Phyllanthus health benefits?

-Phyllanthus niruri (also called Chanca Piedra and Stone Breaker) tea, extract, and powder offer tremendous health benefits.
-Native to the Amazon region of Peru, Chanca Piedra is a nootropic, an adaptogen, and an antioxidant.
+Phyllanthus niruri (also called Chanca Piedra and Stone Breaker) herbal tea and herbal extract offer tremendous health benefits.
+Native to the Amazon rainforest, Chanca Piedra is a nootropic, an adaptogen, and an antioxidant.
 With 100+ identified bioactive compounds, no other plant in the world offers as many health benefits.